SEND and Support for Families

 Our Nursery children come under the Health Visitors' team.
 The Health Visitors in our area now carry out health and development checks with two year olds.
 They also provide advice and support to parents and carers relating to a range of areas relating to children's development and health and can do referrals to other heath professionals.
 Our school works in close partnership with this service.
 In order for us to support our pupils as effectively as possible it is always useful for us to know who each child's Health Visitor is and we ask for this information on our Nursery admissions forms.

 All children from Reception upwards come under the School Nursing Service.
 This service carries out health checks in school such as hearing tests and height/ weight checks and they are also responsible for administering and immunisations for pupils too.
-The named nurse for our school is Holly Havern.
 The school nurse can help with referrals to health professionals such as Paediatricians and Occupational Therapists.
-Holly can also support parents and carers on issues relating to their children's health such as sleep issues and incontinence issues.
-Parents can get in contact with Holly by requesting a call back via the school office.
+They can also support parents and carers on issues relating to their children's health such as sleep issues and incontinence issues.
+Parents can get in contact with the school nursing team by speaking to Mrs Tucker (SENDCO) or by requesting a call back via the school office.